michelangelorossi21/iot-concert-enviroment/README.md

       java Main

 ## 🔹 Key Features
-- Simulate smart devices with dynamic states
+- Simulates smart devices with dynamic states
 - Automated volume and brightness adjustment
 - Anomaly detection in the system

 ## ✉ Contact
-For questions or suggestions, contact me on LinkedIn
+For questions or suggestions, contact me on **[LinkedIn](https://www.linkedin.com/in/michelangelo-rossi-6a2071a6/)**